-There are 2 forms of net blotch affecting barley (Figure 2):
+There are two forms of net blotch affecting barley (Figure 2):

-- Net form net blotch (NFNB) caused by the fungus Pyrenophora teres f. teres. - Spot form net blotch (SFNB) caused by the fungus Pyrenophora teres f. maculata
+- Spot form net blotch (SFNB) caused by the fungus Pyrenophora teres f. maculata - Net form net blotch (NFNB) caused by the fungus Pyrenophora teres f. teres.

-Both forms survive on infected barley stubble, but the NFNB pathogen can also be seed-borne.
-It can be difficult to distinguish between the 2 forms at the early infection stage and mixed infections are common.
+Both forms survive on infected barley stubble, but NFNB can also be seed-borne.
+It can be difficult to distinguish between the two forms and mixed infections are common.

 Figure 2 NFNB (top) compared with SFNB (bottom).
-Photos NSW DPIRD.
+Photos NSW DPI.

-The presence and distribution of the 2 forms of the disease varies across years, mainly due to environmental conditions, inoculum loads in residual barley stubble, and the area of susceptible varieties being grown.
+The presence and distribution of the two forms of the disease varies across years, mainly due to environmental conditions, inoculum loads i.e., residual barley stubble and the area of susceptible varieties being grown in the local area.

 The NFNB pathogen is more prone to virulence changes due to its genetic diversity, giving it the ability to adapt and overcome the resistance genes in barley varieties.
-Virulence changes result from increased selection pressure on the pathogen by continuous barley cropping, no-till farming practices that retain infected stubble, repeated fungicide usage and widespread areas of barley grown to susceptible varieties.
+Virulence changes result from increased selection pressure on the pathogen by continuous barley cropping, no-till farming practices, repeated fungicide usage and widespread areas of barley grown to homogeneous varieties.